input-output-hk/atala-prism/CONTRIBUTING.md

 ## Releases
 When we are ready to release a new LTS version, we should:

-- Create a branch, like `1-3-x`.
+1. Create a branch, like `1-3-x` (fix required to use `1.3.x` instead).
-- QA will run their acceptance tests, we should fix anything that QA require us to fix.
+1. QA will run their acceptance tests, we should fix anything that QA require us to fix.
-- We'll create a tag, like `1.3.0`.
+1. We'll create a tag, like `v1.3.0`.
-- We'll create a github release with proper release notes.
+1. We'll create a github release with proper release notes.
-- We'll update the [atala-releases](https://github.com/input-output-hk/atala-releases) repository to include the new released version details.
+1. We'll update the [atala-releases](https://github.com/input-output-hk/atala-releases) repository to include the new released version details.

 ## More
 - See [singing-commits.md](./signing-commits.md)